Viewing Running Status

 GLOBAL STATUS

-In this section, we can see:
+From this section, we can see:

-Start time 2018-02-03 11:48:20, running for run 112 days 2 hours
+The start time is 2018-02-03 11:48:20, running for run 112 days 2 hours

-worker_name (worker process name)
+The fields include worker_name (worker process name)

-exit_count (exit count of the status code)
+exit_count (the number of exits with this status code)

-Common exit_status and their meanings:
+Common exit_status and their meanings are as follows:

 PROCESS STATUS

-pid: Process ID
+pid: Process PID

-total_request: Represents the total number of requests received by the process from startup to now.
-This includes not only requests from clients, but also internal communication requests within Workerman, such as GatewayWorker's communication requests between Gateway and BusinessWorker.
+total_request: Indicates how many requests this process has received since startup.
+This request count includes not only requests from clients but also internal communication requests within Workerman, such as communication requests between Gateway and BusinessWorker in GatewayWorker architecture.
 This value is cumulative.

-timers: The number of active timers in the process (excluding deleted timers and one-time timers that have already run).
+timers: The number of active timers in this process (excluding deleted timers and one-time timers that have already run).
 Note: This feature requires Workerman version >=3.4.7.
-This value is real-time, not cumulative.
+This value is real-time and not cumulative.

-qps: The number of network requests received by the process per second.
-Note: Only with -d added to the status will this option be counted; otherwise, it will display 0.
+qps: The current number of network requests received by the process per second.
+Note: This option will only be counted if -d is added when running status; otherwise, it shows 0.
 This feature requires Workerman version >=3.5.2.
-This value is real-time, not cumulative.
+This value is real-time and not cumulative.

 Principle